bcarter97/id-generator/README.md

 // Vector(c4ca4238-a0b9-3382-8dcc-509a6f75849b, c81e728d-9d4c-3f63-af06-7f89cc14862c)
 ```

-Similary, you can specify the range of UUIDs to generate, to make the list reproducible:
+Similarly, you can specify the range of UUIDs to generate, to make the list reproducible:

 ```scala
 val ids = generator.ids(5, 8)